ElMaimon3/2D-simulated-annealing/readme.md

+# 2D Simulated Annealing for proteins
 simulated_annealing.py will take sequences of 'p' and 'h' and optimize them with simulated annealing 20 times, then save a png file with the 20 structures obtained for each sequence.
-The files are named with number, starting at 1.
+The files are named with numbers, starting at 1.
 To run the script, use the sequences you wish to optimize as command line arguments.
 An example command is: python simulated_annealing.py hhhhhhhhhhhhhhhhhhhhppppppppppppppppppppppppppppppppp hpppppphhhhhhhhhhhhppphhhhhhhpppppppphhhhhhpppp hppppppppphhhhhhhhhhhhhhhppppppppphhhhhhpppphhhh

-Pseudocode:
+# Pseudocode
 Function calculate_energy(sequence, path)
     Initialize energy to 0
     Initialize position as a list with two zeros